 We present, to our knowledge, the first North American case of reinfection with SARS-CoV-2.
-A 25-year-old man, who was a resident of Washoe County in the US state of Nevada, had laboratory-confirmed SARS-CoV-2 infection in April, 2020, followed by secondary infection within a period of around 6 weeks, in June, 2020.
-The second infection was symptomatically more severe than the first.
-Genomic analysis showed the two viral agents were genetically distinct.
-The patient's immune reaction in vitro was not assessed and, thus, conclusions cannot be made about the duration or degree of immunity.
+A 25-year-old man, who was a resident of Washoe County in the US state of Nevada, had laboratory-confirmed SARS-CoV-2 infection in April, 2020, followed by secondary infection within a period of instructed to go to the emergency department after provision of oxygen.